View source on GitHub

 )

-Returns a Cholesky factor as a LinearOperator
+Returns a Cholesky factor as a LinearOperator.

 decomposition.

-which represents the lower triangular matrix
+name: A name for this Op.LinearOperator which represents the lower triangular matrix

 in the Cholesky decomposition.

-is not hinted to be positive
+ValueError: When the LinearOperator is not hinted to be positive

-definite and self adjoint.convolution_kernel
+definite and self adjoint.convolution_kernelconvolution_kernel(

 name='convolution_kernel'